Spurs beat Blazers, back in West finals

 - Associated Press

-Danny Green and Kawhi Leonard each scored 22 points, and San Antonio overcame an injury to Tony Parker to close out the Western Conference semifinals with a 104-82 victory over Portland in Game 5 on Wednesday night.
+Danny Green and Kawhi Leonard each scored 22 points, and San Antonio overcame an injury to Tony Parker to close out the Western Conference semifinals with a 104-82 victory on Wednesday night.

 It's the third straight conference finals appearance for San Antonio, which lost a heartbreaking seven-game series to the Miami Heat in last season's NBA Finals.

-San Antonio awaits the winner of the series between Oklahoma City and the Los Angeles Clippers.
+San Antonio, which had the NBA's best record, will await the winner of the series between Oklahoma City and the Los Angeles Clippers.
 The Thunder have a 3-2 lead.

 "Whoever's the best team, I want to play them," Leonard said.
 "It's gonna prepare us for the (NBA) finals."

 LaMarcus Aldridge had 21 points for Portland, while Damian Lillard added 17 points and 10 assists.

 With Parker forced to exit in the first half with a hamstring injury, Leonard, Mills and Green pressed the action on both ends.

 San Antonio finished with 13 steals, including five for Leonard, while forcing 18 turnovers.

 "My mindset was just trying to be aggressive on the offensive end," Leonard said.
 "Just knowing Tony was out, he's very aggressive and still try to stick with our system.
 Play our offense, move the ball, just try to be a little more aggressive."